 Katrina A.S.
 Davis, KCL Institute of Psychiatry, Psychology and Neuroscience, Psychological Medicine, 3rd Floor East Corridor, Main IoPPN Building, De Crespigny Park, London SE5 8AF, UK. katrina.davis@kcl.ac.uk

-Author Note

-KD and RJS are funded by the National Institute for Health Research (NIHR) Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.
-JH is supported by the Wellcome Trust (211085/Z/18/Z).
-JH and DO are supported by the University College London Hospitals NIHR Biomedical Research Centre.
-AJ is funded by the Medical Research Council and MQ at Swansea University Medical School.
-WL is supported by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care South West Peninsula.
-AM is supported by a Wellcome Trust Strategic Award (Reference 10436/Z/14/Z).

-The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the MRC, the Wellcome Trust, or the Department of Health and Social Care.
-Please also see declaration of potential conflicts of interest at the end of the paper.

 Abstract

 There is a need for research that provides an evidence base for the pharmacotherapy of people with mental disorders.
 The abundance of digital data in recent years has facilitated pharmacoepidemiology in the form of observational comparative effectiveness studies at the population level.
 Advantages are large patient samples, coverage of under-researched sub-populations and naturalistic conditions.
 Pharmacoepidemiology is also cheaper and quicker to carry out than RCTs, meaning that issues regarding generic medication, stopping medication (deprescribing) and long-term outcomes are more likely to be addressed.
 Methods can also be extended to pharmacovigilance and drug repurposing.